Excellent temperature control

 Material: Ethically-sourced and hypoallergenic

 Down quality is measured in fill power, which is the loft or fluffiness of the down.
 The number refers to the volume of down per ounce.
-A down with a high fill power gives more insulation per ounce and requires less down; it is fluffier and weighs less.
+Down with a high fill power gives more insulation per ounce and requires less down; it is fluffier and weighs less.
 Fill powers below 300 are considered low.
 600 is mid-range.
 A high fill power (lightest and warmest down) can go up to 900.

 The shell has stitched baffle boxes that prevent the down from clumping or pooling in one area of the comforter.
 The baffle construction works really well and keeps all the feathers evenly distributed.